 Take the time to get to know the corners of the capital city of Peru!
 With our excellently trained guides who are always happy to help you with whatever you need, you can learn and explore with them.

-You’ll begin the tour at 9:50 A.M. at the official Tourist Information Center in Miraflores.
+You’ll begin the tour at 9:45 A.M. at any of the officials Tourist Information Centers in Miraflores.
 From here, you’ll walk through this popular district and your guide will give you some useful tips on restaurants, bars and other things to do nearby.
-Then you’ll board the Metropolitano bus to head to Downtown Lima.
+Then you’ll board the Metropolitano bus (Local bus) to head to Downtown Lima.
 The price for this bus is S/.2.50 (about $1.00).

 San Martin Square